indzhov/Google-Capstone-Project/README.md

 You also can play interactively with it [here](https://prod-uk-a.online.tableau.com/t/practice12345/views/dashboard/Dashboard1?:showAppBanner=false&:display_count=n&:showVizHome=n&:origin=viz_share_link) or load it from the workbook in the repository .

 # Suggestion to the business :
+1. Calories :
+- The people who are walking most and record the longest distance are not the ones that burn most calories.
+- The people that burn most calories are the ones that are doing extremely intensive exercise.

+Outcome : We could focus on the active, intensive exercising and even promote it.
+The graph could be found in the image “corr.png”

+2.Only 1/3 of the days the users are reaching the minimum steps, which the doctors are advising for normal way of life and good health condition.
+!
+This could be used in a commercial, where the data shows that more than half of the people are inactive.
+Also, it is good to be noted that this conclusion is drawn from people that already have taken the first step in their healthy life (buying a tracking gadget).
+This means that the real proportion of people, who not only do not look after their health, but also do not monitor their steps is significantly bigger. !

+3. The Fit Bit Tracker have flawns - They record around 4/5 beats per minute, which is not logical nor normal.
+The only logical explanation is that we already have a flawn in the FitBit trackers.
+They do not record accurate the heart beating of a person.
+This is something that we can use.
+First of all to be sure that a correct monitoring is present in our devices.
+Second of all to show off a new functionality that seems not present in our exisiting competitors.

 # Sources :
 - FitBit Fitness Tracker Data - https://www.kaggle.com/arashnic/fitbit